Skip to main content

 Option B: Export as file

-Download all results as CSV, XLSX, or Markdown.
-Exports include enrichment data (bios, locations, engagement metrics) not available in the API response.
+Download results as CSV, JSON, XLSX, Markdown, PDF, or TXT.
+Exports include enrichment data such as bios, locations, and engagement metrics.

 curl -s "https://xquik.com/api/v1/extractions/77777/export?format=csv" \